home-assistant/home-assistant.io/source/_integrations/vallox.markdown

 ## Profile Switching

-For convenient switching of ventilation profiles in the GUI, consider using an [input_select](../input_select) hooked to an automation, for example:
+For convenient switching of ventilation profiles in the GUI, just click on the `Vallox` fan entity to get a drop-down menu to select from.
+Alternatively, consider using an [input_select](../input_select) hooked to an automation, which calls the fan platform's `set_preset_mode` service.
+For example:

 {% raw %}